goldmont/ROMInstaller/README.md

 # Introduction
 ROM Installer is a source code project.
 This means that you have to download the project and to [import](https://github.com/peppe130/ROMInstaller#how-to-import-the-project) it into your Android Studio.
 This project requires at least a basic knowledge of Android Studio and Java programming.
 ROM Installer is the new revolutionary way to flash Custom ROM on every Android device (5.0+).
 What makes ROM Installer unique is its characteristic of being easily reprogrammable by the developer who adopts it.
 The App has two user interfaces (ButtonUI and SwipeUI), offers the possibility to add a splash and a disclaimer screen, to verify the integrity of the ROM before installing, to download any type of file in many different modes, to download and install a recovery.
 This project has no special Terms and Conditions.
-The only one rule is that you must respect the freedom of Open Source.
+The only rule is that you must respect the freedom of Open Source.
 I'm giving you this revolutionary project for free and I expect that you keep this public and Open Source.
 Moreover you must upload your custom version of this project on GitHub because your work could act as an example for other developers interested in this project and also because I can help you in case you need my help.

 Get the latest sample APK on Google Play:
 <dl> <a href="https://play.google.com/store/apps/details?id=com.peppe130.rominstaller" target="_blank">